Physics-Informed Implicit Neural Representation for Wireless Imaging in RIS-Aided ISAC System: INR-Based Wireless Imaging

 \subsubsection{Activation Function}

-The commonly used rectified linear unit (ReLU) performs poorly in learning high-frequency signals, due to its piecewise linear nature and lack of second-order derivatives.
+The rectified linear unit (ReLU) is commonly used as the activation function for FC layers.
+However, due to its piecewise linear nature and lack of second-order derivatives, ReLU performs poorly in learning high-frequency signals.
+For instance, it is not well suited to approximating a sine function.
 Alternatively, continuous and periodic functions have been shown to be effective as activation functions in INR-based architectures \cite{sitzmann2020implicit}.
 In this study, we replace ReLU with the $\sin$ function to improve the MLP’s ability to learn high-frequency content.
 The $i$-th hidden layer can be expressed as

-where $\mathbf{x}_i$, $\mathbf{W}_i$, and $\mathbf{b}_i$ represent the input, weights, and biases of the $i$-th layer, respectively. $\kappa$ is a hyperparameter controlling the periodicity of the sine activation.
+where $\mathbf{x}_i$, $\mathbf{W}_i$, and $\mathbf{b}_i$ represent the input, weights, and biases of the $i$-th layer, respectively.
+The parameter $\kappa$ is a hyperparameter controlling the periodicity of the sine activation.
 As a result, the continuous image features and high-frequency components are better preserved and recovered within the MLP.
-Moreover, we apply the NN parameter initialization strategy proposed in \cite{sitzmann2020implicit} to tackle the high sensitivity of initialization caused by sine-based non-linearities.
+However, sine-based non-linearities can lead to high sensitivity to the NN's parameter initialization.
+Therefore, we apply the initialization strategy proposed in \cite{sitzmann2020implicit}.
 Finally, the output layer employs the Sigmoid activation function, and the overall INR network architecture is illustrated in Fig.~\ref{fig-network}.